-Cryogenic cave carbonates in the Dolomites (Northern Italy): insights into Younger Dryas cooling and seasonal precipitation
+Cryogenic cave carbonates in the Dolomites (northern Italy): insights into Younger Dryas cooling and seasonal precipitation

-Gabriella Koltai, Christoph Spötl, Alexander H. Jarosch, Hai Cheng
+Gabriella Koltai, Christoph Spötl, Alexander H. Jarosch, and Hai Cheng

-- Institute of Geology, University of Innsbruck, Innrain 52d, 6020 Innsbruck, Austria - ThetaFrame Solutions, Hörfarterstrasse 14, 6330 Kufstein, Austria - Institute of Global Environmental Change, Xi'an Jiaotong University, Xi'an, China - State Key Laboratory of Loess and Quaternary Geology, Institute of Earth Environment, Chinese Academy of Sciences, Xi'an, China - Department of Earth Sciences, University of Minnesota, Minneapolis, MN, USA - 10 Correspondence to: Gabriella Koltai (gabriella.koltai@uibk.ac.at)
+Institute of Geology, University of Innsbruck, Innrain 52d, 6020 Innsbruck, Austria

+ThetaFrame Solutions, Hörfarterstrasse 14, 6330 Kufstein, Austria

+Institute of Global Environmental Change, Xi'an Jiaotong University, Xi'an, China

+State Key Laboratory of Loess and Quaternary Geology, Institute of Earth Environment,

+Chinese Academy of Sciences, Xi'an, China

+Department of Earth Sciences, University of Minnesota, Minneapolis, MN, USA

+Correspondence: Gabriella Koltai (gabriella.koltai@uibk.ac.at)

+Received: 5 August 2020 - Discussion started: 25 August 2020 Revised: 18 February 2021 - Accepted: 24 February 2021 - Published: 6 April 2021

 Abstract.
-In the European Alps, the Younger Dryas (YD) was characterized by the last major glacier advance with equilibrium line altitudes being ~220 to 290 m lower than during the Little Ice Age and also by the development of rock glaciers.
-Dating of these geomorphic features, however, is associated with substantial uncertainties leading to considerable ambiguities on the internal structure of this stadial, the most intensively studied one of the last glacial period.
-Here, we provide robust physical evidence based on precise Th-dated cryogenic cave carbonates (CCC) from a cave located at 2274 m a.s.l in the Dolomites of northern Italy coupled with thermal modelling indicating that early YD winters were only moderately cold in this part of the Alps-the Southern Alps.
-Our data-More precisely, we find that the mean annual air temperature dropped argue for a negative temperature anomaly of $\leq 3^{\circ}$ C in mean annual air temperature at the Allerød-YD transition. in a mountain cave (Cioccherloch, 2274 m a.s.l.) in the Dolomites of northern Italy.
-Our data suggest that autumns and early winters in the early part of the YD were relatively snow-rich, resulting in a stable winter snow cover.
-The latter insulated the shallow subsurface in winter and allowed the cave interior to remain close to the freezing point (0°C) year-round, promoting CCC formation.
-The main phase of CCCs precipitation at ~12.2 ka BP coincideds with the mid-YD transition recorded in other archives across Europe.
-Based on thermal modelling we propose that CCC formation at ~12.2 ka BP was most likely associated with a slight warming of approximately $+1^{\circ}$ C in conjunction with drier autumns and early winters in the second half of the YD.
-These changes triggered CCC formation in this Aalpine cave as well as ice glacier retreat and rock glacier expansion inacross the Alps.
+In the European Alps, the Younger Dryas (YD) was characterised by the last major glacier advance, with equilibrium line altitudes being $\sim$ 220 to 290 m lower than during the Little Ice Age, and also by the development of rock glaciers.
+Dating of these geomorphic features, however, is associated with substantial uncertainties, leading to considerable ambiguities regarding the internal structure of this stadial, which is the most intensively studied one of the last glacial period.
+Here, we provide robust physical evidence based on Th-dated cryogenic cave carbonates (CCCs) from a cave located at 2274 m a.s.l. in the Dolomites of northern Italy coupled with thermal modelling, indicating that early YD winters were only moderately cold in this part of the Alps.
+More precisely, we find that the mean annual air temperature dropped $\leq 3 \,^{\circ}$ C at the Allerød-YD transition.
+Our data suggest that autumns and early winters in the early part of the YD were relatively snow-rich, resulting in stable winter snow cover.
+The latter insulated the shallow subsurface in winter and allowed the cave interior to remain close to the freezing point (0 °C) year-round, promoting CCC formation.
+The main phase of CCC precipitation at $\sim$ 12.2 ka coincided with the mid-YD transition recorded in other archives across Europe.
+Based on thermal modelling we propose that CCC formation at $\sim$ 12.2 ka was most likely associated with a slight warming of approximately +1 °C in conjunction with drier autumns and early winters in the second half of the YD.
+These changes triggered CCC formation in this Alpine cave as well as ice glacier retreat and rock glacier expansion across the Alps.